garywei944/aris_mcm_2021_c/README.md

 RRS (Random Forest + ResNet-18 CNN + Spatial Distribution Reproduction Model) - A combined model to evaluate the accuracy of the Asian Giant Hornet sightings reported in Washington State.

 ## Overview
 This repository is cloned from the private one my team used for MCM/ICM 2021.
 I removed data from MCM and the figures that we used in our paper.
-But the data could be downloaded by the following instructions and the codes that plots the figure is preserved.
+But the data could be downloaded by the following instructions, and the codes that plots the figure is preserved.

 The [Initial Commit](https://github.com/garywei944/aris_mcm_2021_c/tree/5cf04fa1d67088fad1c19d29a501d4486924cecf) is the version of codes that I implemented during the competition.